 The root of anxiety is the fear of a potential threat and your confidence in yourself about whether or not you can handle that threat when it arises.
-This cycle repeats itself through a predictable pattern:
+This cycle repeats itself through a predictable pattern where you:

-- You are triggered and begin to feel anxious (this can mean anything from racing thoughts, self-doubt, and negativity to a full-blown panic attack)
+- Are triggered and begin to feel anxious (this can mean anything from racing thoughts, self-doubt, and negativity to a full-blown panic attack)

-- You learn that by avoiding the triggers of your anxiety (heights, public speaking, other people)
+- Learn that by avoiding the triggers of your anxiety (heights, public speaking, other people)

-- You feel relief and back in control of your life, momentarily.
+- Feel relief and back in control of your life, momentarily.

-- However, your fear only grows and increases its rule over your life.
+- Sense that your fear only grows and increases its rule over your life.

-- The next time you have the opportunity to face your fears, you chose to avoid them instead and the cycle repeats itself.
+- Feel as if the next time you have the opportunity to face your fears, you will choose to avoid them instead and allow the cycle to repeat itself.

 It is the natural response in this cycle to attempt to escape the situation or to avoid the trigger so you can stop feeling anxious or even avoid it in the first place.
 However, this solution is solving the wrong problem.
 While it may ease your discomfort and provide short term relief, in the long term only increases the influence of anxiety in your life.

 The Role of Addiction